-It should be noted that due to the consent use of land (as per Appendix K) and the proximity to Eskom's Perseus substation, as well as the other renewable energy developments/proposed developments, alternative sites do not exist.
-However, alternative options which include inter alia alternative PV technology, layout options and the option of not proceeding with the proposed development at all (the No-Go option) are considered within this DBAR.
-Specialist reports (draft versions) are referenced and appended to this DBAR and will, together with this BAR be refined further, if necessary, as more detailed information becomes available.
+It should be noted that due to the consent use of land (as per Appendix K) and the proximity to Eskom's Perseus substation. as well as the other renewable energy developments/proposed developments, alternative sites do not exist.
+However, alternative options which include inter alia alternative PV technology, layout options and the option of not proceeding with the proposed development at all (the No-Go option) are considered within this BAR.
+Specialist reports (final versions) are referenced and appended to this BAR.